reqT/reqT/README.md

 3. Run the `./build.sh` script among the extracted files
 4. Run the generated jar with `java -jar reqT.jar`

-The reqT v3 branch is unfortunately stuck on old Scala 2.12.17 because of its tight integration with the repl and the standard library.
+This reqT v3.1.x branch is unfortunately stuck on old Scala 2.12.17 because of its tight integration with the 2.12 repl and the 2.12 standard library.
+The *new* reqT 4.x is based on Scala 3 and can be found in the [4.x branch.](https://github.com/reqT/reqT/tree/4.x).

 How to change the reqT metamodel
 --------------------------------